-We are registered with the IRS as a "tax shelter."
-The IRS has issued us the following tax shelter registration number: 96234000014.
-Issuance of the registration number does not indicate that an investment in us or the claimed tax benefits have been reviewed, examined or approved by the IRS.
-We cannot guarantee that we will not be audited by the IRS or that tax adjustments will not be made.
+Tax shelter registration could increase risk of potential audit by the IRS that we will not be audited by the IRS or that tax adjustments will not be made.
 The rights of a unitholder owning less than a 1% profits interest in us to participate in the income tax audit process are very limited.
 Further, any adjustments in our tax returns will lead to adjustments in the unitholders' tax returns and may lead to audits of unitholders' tax returns and adjustments of items unrelated to us.
 Each unitholder would bear the cost of any expenses incurred in connection with an examination of his personal tax return.